Surfaceactive-axolemma237/Smart-Expense-Tracker/README.md

 # 🏁 Status

 • ✅ Phase 1: Project Setup & Planning – Completed
-• 🚀 Phase 2: Core Architecture Design – Completed
+• ✅ Phase 2: Core Architecture Design – Completed
    - 📂 All code and documentation are in sync and working correctly.
    - 🧱 Ready to move to Phase 3: Feature Enhancement & Analytics.
+• 🚀 Phase 3: Feature Enhancement & Analytics